On vanishing theorems for analytic spaces: Introduction

 \begin{say}[Nef and log big line bundles] In Theorem \ref{b-thm1.9}, we note that $\mathcal H$ is said to be {\em{nef and log big over $Z$ with respect to $f\colon (X, \Delta)\to Y$}} if $\mathcal H\cdot C\geq 0$ holds for every projective integral curve $C$ on $Y$ such that $\pi(C)$ is a point and $\mathcal H|_{f(W)}$ can be written as a finite positive $\mathbb R$-linear combination of $\pi$-big line bundles on $f(W)$ for every stratum $W$ of $(X, \Delta)$. \end{say}

 It is more or less well known that Theorem \ref{b-thm1.6} follows from Theorem \ref{b-thm1.11} (i) and (ii) below and that Theorem \ref{b-thm1.11} (iii) is an easy consequence of Theorem \ref{b-thm1.11} (i) and (ii).
 Hence all we have to do is to establish Theorem \ref{b-thm1.11} (i) and (ii).
+We will prove them in Section \ref{b-sec2}.

 \begin{thm}[Koll\'ar's package for analytic simple normal crossing pairs] Let $(X, D)$ be an analytic simple normal crossing pair such that $D$ is reduced and let $f\colon X\to Y$ be a projective morphism of complex analytic spaces.
 Then we have the following properties. \begin{itemize} \item[(i)] $($Strict support condition$)$.~Every associated subvariety of $R^qf_*\omega_X(D)$ is the $f$-image of some stratum of $(X, D)$ for every $q$. \item[(ii)] $($Vanishing theorem$)$.~Let $\pi\colon Y\to Z$ be a projective morphism between complex analytic spaces and let $\mathcal A$ be a $\pi$-ample line bundle on $Y$.
 Then